-Courageous Conversations Towards Racial Justice is a monthly series of dialogue-centered initiative on racism and privilege designed to address racial healing, equity, and justice in our community.
+Courageous Conversations Towards Racial Justice is a dialogue-centered initiative on racism and privilege, designed to address racial healing, equity, and justice in our community.

 Deep, authentic community is formed when we recognize our shared humanity through a commitment to dismantling systems of power in which some lives are systematically valued and protected above others.

 The Courageous Conversations Toward Racial Justice program was created on the principle that racism impacts all of us.
-We recognize that understanding, interrupting, and dismantling internal and external racism is lifelong work and cannot just be achieved by a series of seminars.
+We recognize that understanding, interrupting, and dismantling internal and external racism is lifelong work.
+It cannot just be achieved by a series of seminars.